rdlauer/articles/blues/pico-python-code/post.md

 Congratulations!
 You've taken your first baby steps with Raspberry Pi Pico and Visual Studio Code.

-A common next step with IoT projects is to look at practical applications of what we've started to build here, which often means allowing your device to communicate with the world.
-Pump your data to the cloud and creating engaging data visualizations and dashboards.
+A common next step would be to look at practical applications of what we've started to build here, which often means allowing your device to communicate with the world.
+How about pumping your data to the cloud and creating engaging data visualizations and dashboards?

 The easiest, cheapest, and most reliable way of doing so is with global cellular.
 Cheapest?
-Actually yeah, take a look at the [Notecard from Blues Wireless](https://blues.io/) for 10 years of global cellular for $49. *Full disclaimer: I work for Blues Wireless, but I believe what I say here!*
+Actually yeah, take a look at the [Notecard from Blues Wireless](https://blues.io/) for 10 years of global cellular for $49. *Full disclaimer: I work for Blues Wireless, but I stand behind what I say here!*

-If you want to learn more, check out another tutorial on [Adding Cellular to the Raspberry Pi Pico](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6).
+If you want to learn more about cellular + Pico, check out this tutorial on [Adding Cellular to the Raspberry Pi Pico](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6).